dhagrow/secs/README.rst

 Implementation
 --------------

-*secs* is written in Python and based on the LUKS_ specification.
-Specifically, it requires that cryptsetup_ be available.
+*secs* is written in Python and is based on the LUKS_ specification.
+It requires that cryptsetup_ be available.
 It is currently written to use *ext4* as the container filesystem.
 As such, this script will likely only work on Linux systems.

 There are no external Python dependencies.
 The script may be freely copied anywhere, as long as Python 2 or 3 is available.